 that healthy cats and dogs have the opportunity to be adopted into loving homes

 after being used for research, testing or educational purposes, instead of

-placement process or enter into an agreement with an animal rescue organization
+utilizing a private placement process or by entering into an agreement with an

 Learn more about Research Cat and Dog Adoption Legislation

 If you take action and have not already registered, you will receive periodic updates and communications from National Anti-Vivisection Society.